Saravana13/Saravana13/README.md

 - 👋 Hi, I’m @Saravana13
-- 👀 I’m interested in C++
+- 👀 I’m interested in C++,Java
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning DSA,LLD,HLD
-- 💞️ I’m looking for a job
+- 💞️ I’m looking for a developer role
 - 📫 How to reach me at santhoshsaravana002@gmail.com

 <!---